emuFit from radEmu.fastEmuFit.RdA fast approximation to emuFit from radEmu.

 splitting or Poisson thinning respectively.
 The reference set can either be a single

-object, or a list of objects of length p
+object, or a list of objects of length p, for each row of the beta matrix.

 The size of the reference set if it is data-driven, default